Juncong-Lin/booksProject/products/books/books.md

 - A Girl's Guide to Moving On (New Beginnings #2)
 - A Heartbreaking Work of Staggering Genius
 - A Hero's Curse (The Unseen Chronicles #1)
-- A History of God: The 4,000-Year Quest of Judaism, Christianity, and Islam
 - A Light in the Attic
 - A Man Called Ove
 - A Mother's Reckoning: Living in the Aftermath of Tragedy